Public Housing – A Singapore Icon

 Although more priority is given to first-timer applicants, the needs of second-timers are not forgotten.

-Second-timers now have higher chances of buying a new 2- or 3-room BTO flat in non-mature estates.
-Since the May 2013 BTO exercise, the BTO flat distribution quota for second-timers has been doubled from 15% to 30%.
-Of the 30% quota, 5% has been set aside for second-timers who are divorced or widowed with children below 16 under the Assistance Scheme for Second-Timers (Divorced/ Widowed Parents).
+Since the May 2013 sales exercise, the BTO flat distribution quota for second-timers who buy 2-room Flexi and 3-room flats has been doubled from 15% to 30%.
+Of the 30% quota, 5% has been set aside for second-timers who are divorced or widowed with children below 16 years old, under the Assistance Scheme for Second-Timers (Divorced/ Widowed Parents).

-Further help in the form of the Step-Up CPF Housing Grant was also introduced from the July 2013 sales exercise to help families in non-mature estates upgrade from subsidised 2-room flats to 3-room standard flats.
-From March 2013, each party in a divorce could apply for a subsidised flat within 3 years from the date of divorce, instead of the previous requirement of 5 years.
+Further help in the form of the Step-Up CPF Housing Grant was also introduced from the July 2013 sales exercise.
+This is to help families upgrade from subsidised 2-room flats to 3-room flats in non-mature estates.
+From March 2013, the time bar for divorced couples to each own a subsidised flat has been reduced from 5 years to 3 years, from the date of divorce.

 Applicants comprising first-timers and second-timers